 Students infected with a communicable disease will not be excluded from enrollment or restricted in their access to college services or facilities, unless medically based judgments in individual cases establish that exclusion or restriction is necessary for the welfare of other members of the institution.
-Additional guidance on PCC policy 7.16 can be found on the College's website.
+For additional guidance refer to PCC Policy 7.16 Infectious Diseases.